December 27, 2024

 After the shutters have dried completely, you’ll want to sand the surface using a medium-grit sandpaper.
 This helps to roughen up the surface and create a better bond with the stain.
 Sanding also helps to remove any leftover dust or debris from the cleaning process.
 Be sure to sand lightly and evenly, going with the grain of the wood fibers.
 When you’re done sanding, wipe the shutters down with a clean, dry cloth to remove any residual dust or debris.

-See also How to Clean Plantation Shutters with TSP
+See also How to Maintain Wood Shutters

 It’s important to note that not all composite shutters are created equal.
 Some may have a smooth surface that doesn’t require sanding, while others may have a more textured surface that benefits from sanding.
 Be sure to check with the manufacturer or do a small test area before sanding the entire surface.